Locko2901/BetterChatBot/README.md

 # BetterChatBot
-A revised version of my ChatBot, integrating the capabilities of the GPT-4-Turbo Preview and Perplexity AI.
+A revised version of my ChatBot, integrating the capabilities of the GPT-4o and llama-3-sonar-large-32k-online.
 It also includes an easy command setup, along with a few commands already configured.

 # Bot Setup Guide